 You can then begin to ask other customers to check out your app.
 Perhaps you have some regulars you trust to provide honest feedback.
 Another option could be sharing the app with your email list or with the social media followers who actively engage with your product.

 There are also platforms out there specifically for providing beta testing services.
 Betalist.com, Betatesting.com and Betatesters.io allow you to post your app and have people test it and provide feedback.

-It’s essential to listen to feedback from beta testers about app features and bugs.
+It’s essential to observe user interaction and listen to feedback from beta testers about app features and bugs.
 If the majority of testers say that they don’t like something or that it’s hard to use, you should seriously consider changing it—even if the feature is something you want to include.

 Of course, you don’t need to consider everything.
 People have different opinions, so if some of your features get a mixed reaction you can use your intuition when deciding whether to make the suggested changes.
 Remember, you don’t need to please everyone.

 Now you’ve created your own iPhone app and tested it out, it’s time to publish it to the App Store.
 To do this, create your App Store product page and then upload your app for review with Apple.